 In addition, under Acquisition Corp.'s senior secured credit agreement, Acquisition Corp., Holdings and their subsidiaries are required to satisfy and maintain specified financial ratios and other financial condition tests.
 Their ability to meet those financial ratios and tests can be affected by events beyond our control, and they may not be able to meet those ratios and tests.
 A breach of any of these covenants could result in a default under Acquisition Corp.'s senior secured credit agreement.
-Upon the occurrence of an event of default under Acquisition Corp.'s senior secured credit agreement, the lenders could elect to declare all amounts outstanding under Acquisition Corp.'s senior secured credit agreement acquisition Corp.'s senior secured credit agreement could proceed against the collateral granted to them to secure that indebtedness.
-We have pledged a significant portion of our assets as collateral under Acquisition Corp.'s senior secured credit agreement.
-If the lenders under Acquisition Corp.'s senior secured credit agreement accelerate the repayment of borrowings, we may not have sufficient assets to repay Acquisition Corp.'s senior secured credit agreement, as well as any unsecured indebtedness.
+Upon the occurrence of an event of default under Acquisition Corp.'s senior secured credit agreement, the lenders could elect to declare all amounts outstanding under Acquisition Corp.'s senior secured credit agreement to be immediately due and payable and terminate all commitments to extend further credit.
+If we were unable to repay those amounts, the lenders under Acquisition Corp.'s senior secured credit agreement could proceed against the collateral granted to them to secure that indebtedness.
+We have pledged a significant portion of our assets as collateral under Acquisition Corp.'s senior secured credit agreement accelerate the repayment of borrowings, we may not have sufficient assets to repay Acquisition Corp.'s senior secured credit agreement, as well as any unsecured indebtedness.
 On December 6, 2004, we amended the senior secured credit agreement to make certain changes.
 In connection with the Initial Common Stock Offering and the Concurrent Transactions, we intend to further amend the senior secured credit agreement.
 See "Description of Indebtedness" for a description of these changes.